Aquerr/JSON-TO-XML-Parser/README.md

 ## Usage

 1. Run the .jar file once to generate two folders for input and output.
-2. Palce your .json files in input folder and run the .jar file.
+2. Place your .json files in input folder and run the .jar file.
 3. Your newly generated xml files should exist in output folder.

 ## For Developers